jonathantorres/Dotfiles/docs/emacs.md

 `C-x 1`   - Hide all buffers but the current one
 `C-x s`   - Save buffers
 `M-x revert-buffer` - Reload a file (good if it was changed on disk)

+#### CODE
+`C-M-\` - Indent each line between the cursor and the mark `M-m`   - Move to the first non-blank character on the line `M-^`   - Join this line to the previous one
+`M-a`   - Move to beginning of statement
+`M-e`   - Move to the end of the current statement `C-M-a` - Move to the beginning of the body of the function `C-M-e` - Move to the end of the body of the function

 #### HELP